NelisiweMgabhi/SHIELD-Hackathon1/README.md

+##GROUP ONE PROJECT
+This is group one's Final project for the SHIELD-Hackathon1

 ## WEB HACKATHON 1
 Welcome to the Portfolio Website Hackathon!
 We are excited to have you join us in creating amazing portfolio websites.
 Below are the guidelines to ensure a smooth and productive hackathon experience.